tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

 *To be updated once the project is complete*

 ## Progress
-*This serves as our "diary" of problems we ran into and our solutions to those.
-This is also useful for us as teammates to know each other's progress and purpose of written code, as well as solutions to bugs if encountering similar ones.*
+*This serves as our "diary" of problems and solutions, useful for us as teammates to know each other's progress, as well as solutions to bugs if encountering similar ones.*

 * [Requirement hurdles](#requirement-hurdles)
 * [Nonsense errors with debug or release mode](#nonsense-errors-with-debug-or-release-mode)